gkv311/OCCT/dox/user_guides/step/step.md

 - clipping planes (single plane of combination of planes);
 - front and back plane clipping.

+### User defined attributes
+Attributes are implemented in accordance with <a href="https://www.mbx-if.org/documents/rec_prac_user_def_attributes_v18.pdf">Recommended practices for User Defined Attributes</a> section 4, 5, 6.1-6.3 and 7.
+Attributes can be read for shapes at levels:
+- Part/Product Level;
+- Component Instances in an Assembly;
+- Geometry Level.

 @subsection occt_step_7_3 Writing to STEP

 The translation from XDE to STEP can be initialized as follows: